-- Dampen the fabric surface too.
+- Dampen the worn fabric with water.
 This will allow the color to disperse and absorb more evenly.
-The fabric will also dry softer.